 - Modern virtue signaling of “gender/racial equality” and “diversity” is contradictory

-Two major dogmas of recent virtue-signaling, the “gender equality” and the push towards “diversity’ are contradictory, notes Miller.
+Two major dogmas of recent virtue-signaling, the “gender equality” and the push toward “diversity’ are contradictory, notes Miller.

 If genders and races were the same, then diversity would make no sense.
 And if someone seeks diversity because it’s good, which Miller agrees with, that means that genders, races, and people in general, are not the same.